eCommerce

 Image: Jon Tyson

-The modern buyer has more choice than ever before.
+The modern buyer has more choices than ever before.
 As a result, many consumers get easily overwhelmed by what to buy.
 They might decide to return your item to pick something better, or even not make a purchase at all.

 What Can I Do to Prevent Buyer’s Remorse?